Engage Your Community

 Empower Your Audience to Take Action.
 Give Them the Opportunity to Make a Difference.

 The largeness of climate change can be paralyzing.
 After all, how can one person’s actions make a difference when the problem reaches clear around the globe?
 Motivate your community by focusing on actions with local results and tangible benefits.
-Empower people to take action by highlighting the many things — big and small — people can do to improve their environment and prevent climate.
+Empower people to take action by highlighting the many things — big and small — people can do to improve their environment and mitigate causes and effects of climate change at a local level.
 People naturally feel more engaged when they are empowered to make a difference.

 Focus on the Things People Care About